Building a sales funnel is a lot of work, so many entrepreneurs wonder if they really need one.

 That’s a fair question, so we decided to write this post and explain to you how exactly we calculate how much money a funnel could make you.

-It helps you analyze your return on investment and understand where you need to make improvements.
+It helps you analyze your return on investment and understand which areas in your sales process need improvements.

 How do you use a marketing funnel calculator?